 Isle of Skye

-If you wanted to spend a day or two in the Isle of Skye (link to a day in the Isle of Skye) and also spot a coo, the Romesdal Highlanders is an excellent place to stay and tick the coo off your list!
+If you head away from our Loch Ness Highland Resort and wanted to spend a day or two in the Isle of Skye (link to a day in the Isle of Skye) and also spot a coo, the Romesdal Highlanders is an excellent place to stay and tick the coo off your list!

 8 Kingsburgh Isle of Skye, IV51 9UT UK Telephone: 01470 532 729 Web: http://www.romesdalhighlanders.co.uk/